Paradroid

 The Commodore 64 version of Paradroid appears in the book 1001 Video Games You Must Play Before You Die by General Editor Tony Mott.

-For the budget re-release Heavy Metal Paradroid, the playing speed was increased and the scenery made slightly darker.
+The 1989 budget re-release Heavy Metal Paradroid, utilizes the same faster routines and the scenery is made slightly darker.
 According to Braybrook, it was "Paradroid with Morpheus style graphics."
-The Competition Edition, which utilizes the same faster routines, but retains the original graphics look was released as part of a compilation with Uridium +.

 Title